 In the Shamanic tradition there are several plants used as effective teachers during long periods of retreat in the forest.
-In ancient time this practice was exclusively performed by apprentices and shamans as an intensive part of a training in order to establish a strong dialogue with plants with healing properties.
+In ancient times this practice was exclusively performed by apprentices and shamans as an intensive part of a training in order to establish a strong dialogue with plants with healing properties.

-The medicine men were asked to spend months in isolation (often risking his/her life) and to deeply comprehend the intention, properties and spiritual aspects of the master plant.
+The medicine men/women were asked to spend months in isolation (often risking his/her life) and to deeply comprehend the intention, properties and spiritual aspects of the master plant.
 As a completion of a challenging and personal process the shaman was then ready to perform his or her tasks in the community.

 The removal of fears, the breaking of limits and the absolute surrendering to temporary madness and unknown boundaries led the shaman to develop a supreme vocation for recognizing the root of physical illnesses and mental/spiritual unbalances